requirejs/almond/README.md

 These optimizer arguments can also be used in a build config object, so it can be used in [runtime-generated server builds](https://github.com/jrburke/r.js/blob/master/build/tests/http/httpBuild.js).

+## Unordered modules <a name="unordered'></a>

+If your define() calls will not be listed in correct dependency order in the file, then set `define.unordered = true;` before any of your define() calls occur.

+Once `define.unordered` is set, the defined modules will not be evaluated until there is a top-level require() call.

 ## How to get help